 5.15.2 The selection process for a Division Chair will begin in the fall semester of the last academic year of the incumbent Division Chair’s term of office.

-5.15.3 The appropriate Dean will send an application and a copy of the appropriate job description via email to all eligible candidates for the Division Chair position on or before September 15.
-Applicants will have three calendar weeks from the date of the Dean’s message to complete and submit a Division Chair application for the position to the Dean’s office.
+5.15.3 The assigned administrator will send an application and a copy of the appropriate job description via email to all eligible candidates for the Division Chair position on or before September 15.
+Applicants will have three calendar weeks from the date of the administrator’s message to complete and submit a Division Chair application for the position to the assigned administrator’s office.

-5.15.4 If there is only one eligible (as defined in Article 15.5.1) applicant, then that applicant becomes, by acclamation, the Division Chair.
+5.15.4 If there is only one eligible (as defined in Article 15.5.1) application (for either a single or split role chair), then that applicant becomes, by acclamation, the Division Chair upon approval by the Board of Trustees.
 Appointments start on the upcoming July 1 for the next four-year term.
-If no eligible tenured faculty have applied, the dean will post another advertisement for the position with a 10-day deadline that will include tenure-track faculty in the division.
+If no eligible tenured faculty have applied, the assigned administrator will post another advertisement for the position with a 10-day deadline that will include tenure-track faculty in the division.

-5.15.5 If the Dean receives two or more completed applications from eligible candidates by the deadline, the Dean will notify the applicants and division faculty and staff that multiple applications have been received and that a vote to determine the Division Chair will be held.
+5.15.5 If the assigned administrator receives two or more completed applications from eligible candidates by the deadline, the Dean will notify the applicants and division faculty and staff that multiple applications have been received and that a vote to determine the Division Chair will be held.

-5.15.5.1 The Dean will schedule an election for the Division Chair on or before November 15 and distribute the applications to eligible voters.
+5.15.5.1 The assigned administrator will schedule an election for the Division Chair on or before November 15 and distribute the applications to eligible voters.

 5.15.5.2 The election shall be by secret ballot organized through the Office of Instruction.
 Ballots for the Division Chair position will be delivered electronically.
 Voters shall have 10 calendar days from the day of distribution to vote.